bl-andym/commands/src/app/api/data/readme.txt

 NextResponse:
 - Imported from next/server to handle HTTP responses in a Next.js serverless function.

+dotenv:
+- a module that loads environment variables from a .env file into process.env.
+- makes variables accessible in the application via process.env.VARIABLE_NAME.

 uri:
 - MongoDB connection string with placeholders for the username and password.